sidris-concur/docker/workshop/README.md

 Run the following command to run an instance of the newly created image:

 ```
-$ docker run --name hello -d -p 80:5000 helloimg
+$ docker run --name hello -d -p 8080:5000 helloimg
 ```

 * The `-d` flag runs the application detached in the background.
 * The `-p` flag maps the machine port to the container port.
 This was done to illustrate the difference between what we `EXPOSE` and within the `Dockerfile` and what we `publish` using Docker.
 * The `--name` flag is used to assign a name to the container.
 This name can be used when referring to this container using Docker commands.

-NOTE: The above command will return a long container id and return you to the terminal.
+__NOTE__: The above command will return a long container id and return you to the terminal.

 ### 5.2.
 List running Docker containers